To Incoming College Freshmen (Rolling Your Eyes at Your Mom Dorm Room Shopping)

 Note: We receive small compensation from purchases made through some of the links on this page.

-5 Things This Nutritionist/Mom Wants College Freshmen to Remember About Taking Care of Themselves
+5 Things This Nutritionist/Mom Wants Her College Freshmen Son to Remember

 1. Will you be able to get enough sleep?